 Skip to content

-Learn how to integrate Have I Been Squatted’s API into your security workflows.
+Use Have I Been Squatted’s API in security workflows.

 API tokens are created in the platform.
 Go to Settings -> API Keys, create a token, select scopes, and optionally set an expiration.
 The token is only shown once after creation.